Definition of MariaDB List Databases

 Output:

-As you can see the above query has a condition for retrieving the specific group of databases which starts with ‘t’.
-Thus, after running only those databases are fetched with starts with ‘t’.
+As you can see, the above query has a condition for retrieving the specific group of databases which starts with ‘t’.
+After executing the given command, only the databases that start with the letter ‘t’ will be fetched.

-The clause LIKE is implemented to define the data pattern while retrieving the data from the server databases or tables which follows a precise match that is compulsory.
+The LIKE clause defines a data pattern when retrieving data from server databases or tables.
+It allows users to retrieve data that matches a specific pattern.
+It allows for pattern matching and performs a precise match that is compulsory.
 The symbol % denotes the match either for 0 or more characters.
 We can also use _(underscore symbol) to have a match with a single character.

-This clause LIKE can also be operated together in combination to other SQL query keywords like INSERT, SELECT, WHERE, UPDATE and DELETE.
-You need to generally provide the pattern of data that we require for to the clause and then, after executing the query will output the result as true or false.
-These symbols of % and _ are defined as wildcard characters which can also be used organized together in the LIKE query statement.
+You can also combine the clause “LIKE” with other SQL query keywords such as INSERT, SELECT, WHERE, UPDATE, and DELETE.
+You need to generally provide the pattern of data that we require for the clause and then, after executing the query, will output the result as true or false.
+These symbols of % and _ are wildcard characters that can be used and organized together in the LIKE query statement.

 Conclusion

-MariaDB List Databases is responsible to provide us the information about all databases in the server.
-This requires certain global privileges to operate and is specified to administrative or say root users only.
-As Maria uses the Galera cluster technology, it supports several storage engines with high enactment integrating many relational databases and regulating their operations.
+MariaDB List Databases is responsible for providing us the information about all databases in the server.
+This requires certain global privileges to operate and is specified to administrative or root users only.
+As Maria uses the Galera cluster technology, it supports several storage engines with high enactment, integrating many relational databases and regulating their operations.

 Recommended Articles